 Corrosion is the natural mechanism by which metal returns to its original state of ore.
+If metal is exposed to moisture/water and oxygen, it breaks down and corrodes.
 Corrosion of metal is an electro-chemical process.
-The flow of electrons from high-energy areas of metal to low energy areas through a solution on the surface of the metal, capable of supporting corrosion.
-Corrosion will not take place without a conducting solution.
-The solution is called an electrolyte, caused by water, rain, moisture, and humidity.
+The flow of electrons from high-energy areas of metal to low energy areas takes place through a solution on the surface of the metal, capable of supporting corrosion.
+Corrosion will not take place without a conducting solution called an electrolyte – this conducting solution is caused by water, rain, moisture, and humidity.
 As little as 65% relative humidity will form an electrolyte, which can cause corrosion.

 Nitrites are used in VCI in the form of sodium nitrite.
 Sodium nitrite has been used as a food preservative for over 100 years.
 It is found in the bacon you eat for breakfast and the salami you eat for lunch.
 It has been approved as a food additive for over two-thirds of a century.
 In fact, over 85% of the sodium nitrite present in our body is produced by our own body.
 In order to consume the MSDS reported hazardous dosage of sodium nitrite, for a normal VCI at 1.0 g/sq. ft. a person would have to EAT all of the sodium nitrite present in 31 sq. ft. of VCI treated paper.
 Not only does a person not ingest VCI paper, but rarely comes into contact with it, given the fact that workers should wear gloves to avoid the acidity that our fingerprints give off on the metal surfaces.